Kyle Larson takes NASCAR Cup pole at Bristol

 Kyle Busch was third on a track that he’s mastered throughout his career.
 Busch will be seeking his eighth Cup victory at Bristol in Saturday night’s race.

-Larson calls this his favorite track, but he’s never won here.
+Larson calls this his favorite track, but he’s never won a Cup Series event here.
 He believes that could change Saturday night.

 “We’ve been close so many times,” Larson said.
 “I feel like we’ve been second or third and led the most laps here so many times.”